pingidentity/terraform-provider-pingone/docs/index.md

 ### Configure PingOne for Terraform access

-For detailed instructions on how to prepare PingOne for Terraform access, see the [PingOne getting started guide](https://terraform.pingidentity.com/getting-started/pingone/#configure-pingone-for-terraform-access) on [terraform.pingidentity.com](https://terraform.pingidentity.com).
+For detailed instructions on how to prepare PingOne for Terraform access, see the [PingOne getting started guide](https://pingidentity.github.io/terraform-docs//getting-started/pingone/#configure-pingone-for-terraform-access) at [pingidentity.github.io/terraform-docs/](https://pingidentity.github.io/terraform-docs/).

 ## Example Usage